rocifier/udt/README.md

     cd yourprojectdir
     npm install rocifier/udt

+To run tests:

+    mocha

+To debug tests using `debugger;` statement as breakpoint in iron-node:

+    npm run debug-mocha

+This project uses ESLint for error checking, conventions, and style guide rules.
+The configuration for ESLint is inside package.json

 # Usage

 Note: You must handle your own dns resolution if required.
 To host from localhost use 127.0.0.1 or to host from all addresses use 0.0.0.0